joannahard/Genome_Biology_2019/README.md

 # Introduction

-This repository aims to provide the tools to replicate bioinformatics results obtained in the NBIS long-term support project J_Frisen_1602.
-These tools is set to work in a Unix-like operative system (Linux, Unix, MacOSX, cygwin, etc.) and you will need to work from a Unix-terminal.
+This repository aims to provide the tools to  bioinformatics results reported in the manuscript **Conbase: a software for unsupervised discovery of clonal somatic mutations in single cells through read phasing** by Hård et al., submitted to *Genome Biology*.These tools is set to work in a Unix-like operative system (Linux, Unix, MacOSX, cygwin, etc.) from a Unix-terminal.

+The main aim is documentation of the assembly and analysis pipelines used.
+The data used in the manuscript is not included in this repository.

 # Results

-## Snakemake proceudre for Assembly
+## Snakemake procedures for Assembly and simulations

 ### The conda environment

 We use a conda environment to set up the software framework needed to perform the analyses.
-You will need to install the miniconda program.
-On UPPMAX, miniconda is available as a module :
+You will need to install the miniconda program, there are good instructions on http://conda.pydata.org/docs/install/quick.html.

-module add miniconda3

-For other systems, there are good instructions on http://conda.pydata.org/docs/install/quick.html.

 Once, you have miniconda installed, running the script CONDAME.sh: